 Our facilitators have one thing in common:

-commitment to volunteerism and gifted related community service.
+commitment to volunteerism and gifted-related community service.

-Dr. Lim believes social and emotional needs are often ignored or overlooked by parents and educators, yet research have shown them to be critical components for mental and physical health.
+Dr. Lim believes social and emotional needs are often ignored or overlooked by parents and educators, yet research has shown them to be critical components for mental and physical health.
 Her parenting journey highlighted the importance of these areas of health, typically discounted in Asian culture.

 Cherin Escher, M.A.

 “Without inspiration, nothing moves….
 We need to set out with a childlike conviction that anything we can imagine, we can manifest.”

 Cherin has an educational background in Philosophy, Literature, and Psychology.
 Her passion & focus lies within family, children, education & human development.

 “Children are likely to live up to what you believe of them.” – Lady Bird Johnson